220912-jwa/project-1/README.md

   - Unit Tests - goal of 70% test coverage
   - Styled web pages either with CSS or Bootstrap.
 (Don't go overboard).

 - Create a public repository for your Project 1 (firstname_lastname_p1).
-In which you create a Project Board to track your progress.
+In which you create a Project Board to track your progress and a Wiki Page to record your daily standup notes.

 ## MVPs
 - A user (Employee or Finance Manager) can login to the app using their credentials